What Do Divergent Monetary Policies Mean for You?

 The most common effects include:

-- Original Sin - The appreciation of the dollar makes the local-currency value of liabilities denominated in U.S. dollars much more expensive.
-As a result, many emerging market countries and foreign companies may experience higher debt service costs, which can have a contractionary impact on the other countries.
+The appreciation of the dollar makes the local-currency value of liabilities denominated in U.S. dollars much more expensive.
+As a result, many emerging market countries and foreign companies may experience higher debt service costs, which can have a contractionary impact on other countries.

-Correlation - The U.S. Treasury bond’s yield movements has a big impact on foreign bonds, due to the interconnected nature of global finance.
+The U.S. Treasury bond’s yield movements have a big impact on foreign bonds, due to the interconnected nature of global finance.
 As a result, an interest rate hike in the U.S. that increases yields on Treasuries may also end up increasing yields for many other sovereign bonds due to the higher cost of safety.

 The divergence between the U.S. and E.U. monetary policies reflects key differences in the fundamentals in each region.
 In the U.S., robust economic and asset price growth has made a hike in interest rates by the Federal Reserve necessary to avoid future asset bubbles.
 In the E.U., stagnant economic growth has led the European Central Bank (ECB) to cut interest rates into negative territory and pursue additional stimulus measures.